Syniverse/Messaging-Python/README.md

 ```

 ## Error handling
-Errors are reported trough exceptions.
+Errors are reported through exceptions.

 ## Special considerations
 The REST API has some read-only